taigaio/taiga-docker/CONTRIBUTING.md

 ## Developer Certificate of Origin + License

-By contributing to Kaleidos Ventures SL, You accept and agree to the following terms and conditions for Your present and future Contributions submitted to Kaleidos Ventures SL Except for the license granted herein to Kaleidos Ventures SL and recipients of software distributed by Kaleidos Ventures SL, You reserve all right, title, and interest in and to Your Contributions.
+By contributing to Kaleidos INC, You accept and agree to the following terms and conditions for Your present and future Contributions submitted to Kaleidos INC Except for the license granted herein to Kaleidos INC and recipients of software distributed by Kaleidos INC, You reserve all right, title, and interest in and to Your Contributions.

 All Contributions are subject to the following DCO + License terms.